mvc5/mvc5.github.io/overview/plugins.md

 'controller' => new Hydrator(null, ['request' => new Plugin('request')]),
 'Home\Controller' => new Controller(Home\Controller::class),
 ```
-A [controller](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Controller.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L197) to provide the constructor arguments and call methods for a controller without having to specify the name of its parent _controller_ plugin.
+A [controller](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Controller.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L197) to provide the constructor arguments and call methods for a controller without having to specify the name of its parent <code>controller</code> plugin.
 This is a convenience plugin for when controllers have a similar method of instantiation.
 ##### [Copy](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Copy.php)
 ```php
 new Copy(new Plug('response'))